lexibank/tlopo/out/vol3/chapter11.md

-The set below appears to reflect a POc &ast;qatV.
-Superficially Nehan kasasas appears cog- nate, but it is at best a borrowed reflex.
-The expected Nehan reflex would be &ast;ata: Nehan k- and -s- reflect POc &ast;k and &ast;s respectively.
-T. complanata and T. sepicana are both unculti- vated edible species, the nuts of which are occasionally consumed as snacks, and so the gloss 'Terminalia sp. with edible nut' is well enough supported.
+The set below appears to reflect a POc _&ast;qatV_.
+Superficially Nehan _kasasas_ appears cognate, but it is at best a borrowed reflex.
+The expected Nehan reflex would be _&ast;ata_: Nehan _k-_ and _-s-_ reflect POc _&ast;k_ and _&ast;s_ respectively.
+T. complanata and T. sepicana are both uncultivated edible species, the nuts of which are occasionally consumed as snacks, and so the gloss 'Terminalia sp. with edible nut' is well enough supported.

 <table>
 <tr>